spatha0011/spatha_vsd-hdp/Day21/README.md

 make DESIGN_CONFIG=./designs/sky130hd/vsdbabysoc/config.mk gui_place
 ```

-❗**Note:** In the floorplan stage, you do not see any placement density heat maps because standard cells have not yet been placed.
-The heat map will only appear after the placement step.
+This image shows the design during the **placement stage** in OpenROAD.
+Standard cells have been placed, and connectivity visualization is active.

 ![Alt Text](Images/place_gui.jpg)